Intimate Partner Violence among current and ex-serving ADF personnel and families

 - read more on how Open Arms responds to Domestic and Family Violence (PDF 205KB)

 Intimate Partner Violence among current and ex-serving Australian Defence Force personnel and families: Transition and Wellbeing Research Programme Data Analyses Project

-DVA has commissioned Phoenix Australia – Centre for Posttraumatic Mental Health to examine the rates of intimate partner violence among current- and ex-serving ADF personnel, using data from a large-scale study of current and recently transitioned ADF personnel and their families.
+DVA commissioned Phoenix Australia – Centre for Posttraumatic Mental Health to examine the rates of intimate partner violence among current- and ex-serving Australian Defence Force (ADF) personnel, using data collected in 2015 from a large-scale study of current and recently transitioned ADF personnel and their families.

 The report’s findings are available on the DVA website.

 Open Arms provides free counselling and mental health support to you and your family.
 For assessment and referral to Open Arms counselling and mental health services, or if you need immediate support or someone to talk to, you can call Open Arms on 1800 011 046 24 hours a day, every day of the year.

 Where required, Open Arms may be able to assist with supporting clients to access appropriate Family and Domestic Violence support services.